LarkspurCA/androidweardocs/demand.rst

    .. figure:: images/demand-sequence-voice.png
       :scale: 100

 The example DemandIntentReceiver receives the broadcasted intent and extracts the voice input.
 Log messages show the value of the extra text within the intent and the voice string from the remote input.

   .. code-block:: text

     MyTag: Extra message from intent = Reply icon selected.
-    MyTag: User reply from wearable: Hello handheld!
+    MyTag: User reply from wearable: hello handheld